jlolling/SAPRFCProxyServer/README.md

 The request contains sensible information which must be protected.

 ## Dependencies
 This service needs the sapjco3.jar and a native lib according to the system OS.

-You can put both files into the folder of the saprfcproxyserver-{version}.jar
+You can put both files into the folder of the saprfcproxyserver-{version}.jar.

 Please download both from the SAP support: [SAP JCo download](https://support.sap.com/en/product/connectors/jco.html)

 This webservice is used currently by the Talend components tSAPRFCConnection and tSAPRFCTableInput.